 Forming a Brotherhood

-Such stylised, modern women were in stark contrast to the idealised, classical models of previous generations and initial reactions were deeply negative.
+Such stylized, modern women were in stark contrast to the idealized, classical models of previous generations and initial reactions were deeply negative.
 It would take several years before the true merit of their art was ready to be accepted; by the 1850s shock had turned to excitement and Hunt was attracting a flock of gallerists and buyers.

 Discovering the Holy Land